Lleyton Hewitt: 2008: Injuries and year without titles

+2009: Clay title, Wimbledon quarters, top 20

 After returning from hip surgery, Hewitt played his first match in 2009 at the Hopman Cup, where he defeated Nicolas Kiefer in three sets.
-Hewitt then participated in the Medibank International Sydney, winning his first two matches, but losing in the quarterfinals to David Nalbandian.
-Hewitt then went on to play in the 2009 Australian Open, where he was unseeded in a Grand Slam for the first time since 2000.
+At Medibank International Sydney, Hewitt lost in the quarterfinals to David Nalbandian.
+Hewitt then played in the 2009 Australian Open, where he was unseeded in a Grand Slam for the first time since 2000.
 He faced Fernando González in the first round and lost in five sets.

-At the tournament in Memphis, he caused an upset in the first round by defeating James Blake in three sets.
-He then defeated fellow Australian Chris Guccione in the second round and Christophe Rochus in the quarterfinals.
-He faced Andy Roddick in the semi-finals, but lost in a close match.
-Hewitt then lost in the first round of Delray Beach to Yen-Hsun Lu, the eighth seed.
-Hewitt also competed in the BNP Paribas Open in Indian Wells, California, and reached the second round, being defeated by Fernando González.
-At the Sony Ericsson Open in Miami, Hewitt played Israeli Dudi Sela in the first round.
-Hewitt lost the first set, before recovering to win the match.
-Hewitt was then defeated by seventh seed Gilles Simon of France in straight sets.
+At Memphis, he caused an upset in the first round by defeating James Blake in three sets.
+He lost to Andy Roddick in the semi-finals in a close match.
+Hewitt then lost in the first round of Delray Beach to Yen-Hsun Lu.
+In Indian Wells, California, he reached the second round, losing to Fernando González.
+In Miami, Hewitt lost to seventh seed Gilles Simon in straight sets.

-At the 2009 U.S. Men's Clay Court Championships, Hewitt defeated seventh seed Diego Junqueira.
-Hewitt advanced to the quarterfinals after defeating Sergio Roitman in just 57 minutes, and then Guillermo García-López to advance to the semi-finals, where he defeated Evgeny Korolev.
-He defeated Wayne Odesnik in the final, for his first title since 2007 and his first clay-court title in a decade.
+At the 2009 U.S. Men's Clay Court Championships, Hewitt defeated seventh seed Diego Junqueira, Sergio Roitman in just 57 minutes, Guillermo García López, Evgeny Korolev and Wayne Odesnik in the final, for his first title since 2007 and his first clay-court title in a decade.
 Hewitt entered the Monte Carlo Masters as a wild card.
 He lost in the first round to Marat Safin.
-Hewitt admitted to running out of energy in the second set.

 At the 2009 BMW Open, Hewitt recorded his 500th career win after defeating Philipp Petzschner in the first round, becoming one of only four active players to achieve this milestone; the others being Roger Federer and Carlos Moyá.
-Andy Roddick would later achieve this feat at the 2009 Legg Mason Tennis Classic Tournament in Washington, D.C.
-In the 2009 French Open, he defeated 26th seed Ivo Karlović in five sets in the first round, and then defeated Andrey Golubev in the second.
+Andy Roddick would later achieve this feat.
+In the 2009 French Open, he defeated 26th seed Ivo Karlović in five sets in the first round, and Andrey Golubev in the second.
 He lost to No. 1 Rafael Nadal in the third round.
-His next tournament was the 2009 Aegon Championships in London.
-He was 15th seed and drew Eduardo Schwank in the first round, who he easily dispatched.
-In the second round, he went three sets against Portuguese Frederico Gil.
-Hewitt dropped the first set, but went on to win.
-Former rival Andy Roddick awaited Hewitt in the third round, and the match certainly did not disappoint.
-As they have many times in the past, the former No. 1 players battled through a tough and intense match, which Roddick won.
+At the 2009 Aegon Championships in London he lost to former rival Andy Roddick in the third round, and the match did not disappoint.